 There’s nothing as bad as showing up inconsistently, once in a while or whenever you feel like it.

-Truth is, this doesn’t make sense.
-It won’t help or fast track your journey towards becoming a thought leader.
+Truth is, inconsistency does not make sense.
+It won’t help you to become a thought leader.

-For you to create an impression on the minds of your audience, you have to show up again and again.
+For you to create an impression on the minds of your audience, you have to show up again and again, consistently.

 Of course creating consistency can be difficult from the get go.
-Especially as a beginner without a team to work with.
+Especially for beginners without a team to work with.

-As a thought leader, I’ve personally had to face the issue of inconsistency for a long time.
+As a thought leader, I’ve personally had to face the issue of inconsistency when it comes to creating and posting content, during my early days.

-Most time the things responsible for the inconsistent posting was because I had more than a handful to deal with at a time.
+Overtime, i found that most times one of the factors responsible for the inconsistency was because I had more than a handful to deal with at the time.
+And I was not well coordinated.

-To create a more consistent posting timeline for your audience, there’s need to be more adept at time management so that you can have adequate time to create better content.
+To create a more consistent posting timeline for your audience, get better organized.
+Also, be more adept at time management so that you can have adequate time to create better content.

 With some automated tools and marketing resources around, you can schedule or automate some of your tasks.
 With this, you will save up time for other activities.